mastercomfig/mastercomfig/README.md

 ## Installation

-[Download latest release ZIP](https://github.com/mastercoms/tf2cfg/releases/latest), open the `tf2cfg` folder and extract the `mastercomfig` folder to `TF2_FOLDER/tf/custom` after [cleaning your config](#clean-up).
+[Download latest release ZIP](https://github.com/mastercoms/tf2cfg/releases/latest), open the `tf2cfg` folder and extract the `mastercomfig` and `mastercomfig_exec` folders to `TF2_FOLDER/tf/custom` after [cleaning your config](#clean-up).

-To get to the `TF2_FOLDER`, right click Team Fortress 2 in your library, click properties, go to the local files tab, and then click the `browse local files...` button.
+To get to the `TF2_FOLDER`, right click Team Fortress 2 in your library, click properties, go to the `local files` tab, and then click the `browse local files...` button.

-If you already have your own `autoexec.cfg`, delete `mastercomfig/cfg/autoexec.cfg` and add `exec comfig` to your `autoexec.cfg`.
+If you already have your own `autoexec.cfg`, copy the contents of `mastercomfig_exec/cfg/autoexec.cfg` into your own `autoexec.cfg` and then delete the `mastercomfig_exec` folder.

-Finally, go to properties again and click set launch options.
+Finally, go to Team Fortress 2 properties again and click the `set launch options...` button.
-Put `-novid -nojoy -nosteamcontroller -noff -nohltv -softparticlesdefaultoff -reuse -primarysound -snoforceformat -swapcores` in the box and click ok.
-More information on launch options can be found in `mastercomfig/cfg/comfig.cfg`.
+Copy and paste `-novid -nojoy -nosteamcontroller -noff -nohltv -softparticlesdefaultoff -reuse -primarysound -snoforceformat -swapcores` into the box and click ok.
+More information on launch options can be found in `mastercomfig_exec/cfg/autoexec.cfg`.

-You can find some presets at the bottom of `comfig.cfg` to change the config for max FPS, high quality, etc.
+You can also find some instructions at the bottom of `mastercomfig_exec/cfg/autoexec.cfg` to change the config for maximum performance, maximum quality, etc.

 If you're using Linux or macOS, check out the wiki for [some optional instructions](https://github.com/mastercoms/tf2cfg/wiki/OpenGL-Systems).

 Having issues (like crashes or local servers not working where you can't move or shoot)?
 Check out some [troubleshooting instructions](https://github.com/mastercoms/tf2cfg/wiki/Troubleshooting).

+## Updating

+Download the update's release ZIP and then extract the `mastercomfig` folder to `TF2_FOLDER/tf/custom`.

+You won't need to copy the other folders unless specified in the update.
+This means that if you miss a few updates, make sure to look through the release notes for each update you missed to see if the other folders require an update.

 ## Clean up